 Next item on the "Things To Do" list is write a "Host Family" letter.
-Here is one recently submitted to us:
+Here is one recently submitted to us.
+Yes, this is real:

 Dear Potential Host Family,